cistem-org/developmental-docs/docs/spa/reference/programs/make_orth_views.md

 ### *summary*
 ---

-Returns an image stack with orthogonal projections of a volume along the cartesian axes.
+Returns an image stack with orthogonal projections of a volume along the cartesian axes as well as slices through the volume along those axes.

 ### *cli options*
 ---